| Field Name | Description | Required | Notes |

 -

-Click an API instance you want to add to an MCP Server.
+Click on an existing API instance you want to add to an MCP Server.

 -